This lab introduces core plotting functions in order to create customized graphics in R.

 When you have completed your assignment, click the “Knit” button to

-file into a .HTML
+render your .RMD file into a .HTML report.

 Perform the following depending on your course’s platform:

-.RMD
+.RMD and

-files to the appropriate link.RMD
+.HTML files to the appropriate link.RMD and .HTML files in a .ZIP

-files are preferred but not allowed by all
+file and upload to the appropriate link.HTML files are preferred but not allowed by all

 platforms.